Charles A. Baird: 1907 season

 Because the decision not to comply with conference rules was not made until the summer of 1907, Baird was not able to sign contracts for a full schedule of football games.
 In February 1907, he announced that he had signed contracts with two football powers from regions outside the Midwest—Penn from the east and Vanderbilt from the south.
 However, the uncertainty over Western Conference rules forced Baird in May 1907 to turn down games with Dartmouth and the Naval Academy.
 The Vanderbilt games marked the first time Michigan played a football game south of the Mason–Dixon line.
 But the year's premiere matchup was the rematch with Penn to be played in Ann Arbor.
 Baird predicted that the Western Conference matchup between Minnesota and Chicago "will not hold a candle" to the Penn-Michigan game.
-Baird continued in his comments about the Pann game:
+Baird continued in his comments about the Penn game:

 I think it will eclipse in point of interest and attendance any football game ever played in the Middle West.
 If we do not draw close to 28,000 spectators, it will be because something has gone wrong.

 The 1907 season saw Michigan go 5–0 in its first five games, outscoring opponents 107–0.
 However, Michigan lost the final game of the season to Penn, 6–0, before a crowd of 19,000 at Ferry Field.